 The meal is prepared by peeling and boiling the figs in saltwater then combining them with boiled or flaked cod.
 The mixture is then finished with the addition of peppers, locally grown herbs, spices and sauteed onions.

 Dumplings and meat are the main ingredients of this delicious, hearty soup, which is usually cooked in a huge pot.
-Pork is the most popular choice for the meat ingredient, however, beef, goat meat, lamb and chicken are also sometimes used.
+Pork is the most popular choice for the meat ingredient, however, beef, goat, lamb and chicken are also sometimes used.

-Potatoes, yams and pumpkin are added to the pot, along with red beans or lentils to create a thick and filling meal.
-The soup is seasoned with spices and hot pepper to give it a kick before all of the ingredients are left to simmer and thicken for several hours before the soup is served.
+Potatoes, yams and pumpkin are added to the pot, along with red beans or lentils.
+The soup is seasoned with spices and hot pepper to give it a kick.
+Then, it’s left to simmer and thicken for several hours before the soup is served.

 Bouyon is the perfect food to serve at family gatherings and celebrations – it’s easy to make a big batch, so this is a popular weekend dish in many St Lucian households, but you will see it on restaurant menus too.